ghiscoding/slickgrid-universal/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)
 [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)

 This is a monorepo project (using Lerna) which is regrouping a few packages under a single repository.
 The goal is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
 It's also a good opportunity to decouple some features/services that not every project require at all time, this will also help in getting a smaller bundle size.
-For example, not every project require backend services (OData, GraphQL), which is why they are better handled in a monorepo structure.
+For example, not every project requires backend services (OData, GraphQL), which is why they are better handled in a monorepo structure.

 ### Demo page
 The GitHub [demo page](https://ghiscoding.github.io/slickgrid-universal) uses the Material Design theme but you could also use `Bootstrap 3` and/or `Bootstrap 4` theme which is demoed in other frameworks.